 First things should come first.
 Collect all your photos and organise them.
 This will save you having to go back and forth later on.
 Gather everything you want to include in your book in a folder.
 As a photographer, you’ll have plenty of duplicates and shots you won’t want to use.
 This is the best time to pick the cream of the crop and get them ready for publishing.

 Step 2: Choose a service and a photo book

 Your choice of photo book service will party be dependent on the price and of course the options available.
 A true photography book is typically an A4 or A3 Hardcover book.
 Of course, almost all services offer these products.
 That means you still have a choice to make.
-At this point, you can have a look at our photo book deals to find the perfect service and price for your self-published photography book.
+At this point, you can have a look at our hard cover photo book deals to find the perfect service and price for your self-published photography book.
 Of course, there are more decisions to be made and they all depend on your preferences.
 For instance: Paper thickness is important for the look and feel of the book and you can pretty much always choose between a matt or glossy finish.

 Step 3: Get creative

 It’s never just a matter of dragging your photos onto the pages and hitting the “order” button.
 Make sure to put just as much love and care into your photo book as you did your photography.
 Many services offer themes and designs to help you get started and get inspiration.
 Be sure to use this and find the perfect look for your photography.
 Of course, the style is largely dependent on the type of photography you’ve made.
 All we can do is give you pointers; At the end of the day it’s your book and your rules.
 Some popular pointers are: Expressive, Black-and-White photos come across perfectly on clean pages without any extra flurry such as backgrounds and colours.
 Travel photos can easily be accessorised with backgrounds that fit the topic and collage layouts.
 The key is to be meticulous with each and every page.